Roger Sweetman: Sinn Féin

 Sweetman's cousin John Sweetman was an Irish Parliamentary Party MP from 1892 to 1895, who migrated to Sinn Féin and became its second president in 1908.
-When John declined on age grounds to stand in the 1918 UK general election in Wexford North, Roger stood instead and unseated Thomas Esmonde of the Irish Parliamentary Party.
+When John declined on age grounds to stand in the 1918 general election in North Wexford, Roger stood instead and unseated Thomas Esmonde of the Irish Parliamentary Party.
 He joined the other Sinn Féin members by refusing to sit in the Westminster House of Commons and in January 1919 attended the inaugural meeting of the First Dáil at the Mansion House, Dublin, which proclaimed itself parliament of an Irish Republic.

 In November 1920, breaking ranks with Sinn Féin, Sweetman wrote to the press calling for a truce and peace negotiations in the Irish War of Independence, and criticising Irish Republican Army actions, in particular the assassinations on Bloody Sunday.
 He was criticised for this when the Dáil next met on 25 January 1921.
 Two days later he announced his resignation as Teachta Dála because of his "radical disagreement with the majority ... on a vital matter of policy".
 He did not contest the June 1921 election.
 Thereafter he concentrated on farming, promoting use of Friesian cattle in dairy farming.